 Mi piace raccogliere le pere dall’albero insieme ai miei fratelli.

 I like to pick pears from the tree with my brothers.

-Pears are a common addition to many Italian dishes, including the marvellous pere e gorgonzola pizza, but few are as popular as the pera cotta (poached / stewed pear).
+Pears are a common addition to many other Italian dishes too, but few are as popular as the pera cotta (poached / stewed pear).
 Some enjoy it with a simple sprinkling of cannella (cinnamon) and zucchero (sugar), while others prefer to cook it in vino rosso (red wine).
 Because of its popularity, it has given rise to a couple of expressions:

 Cadere / cascare come una pera cotta